 • 2 vanilla pods

-• Raspberries, wild strawberries or a few chopped strawberries
+• Raspberries, wild strawberries or some chopped large strawberries

 • Strawberry syrup or coulis to decorate (optional)